milkreator/programming/advprog_2020_07/2_owning/README.md

 the libraries on which it depends.

-Instead of directly depending on libraries, a different approach is to create your own abstractions.
-In essence, you think hard about how you would ideally want some aspect of your program to work, and then you create abstractions that mirror that.
+Instead of directly depending on libraries, a different approach is to **create your own abstractions**.
+In essence, you think hard about how you would ideally want some aspect of your program to work, and then you **create abstractions that mirror that**.
 Afterwards, you build a concrete implementation using existing libraries and frameworks.

 It's subtle, but this approach gives you ownership of an abstraction.